HPC and Storage Documentation

 Additionally, NIRD provides storage and archiving services for research data.

 Comparison between current hardware

-The table below attempts to compare the available systems with respect to the type of applications they are suited for.
+The table below compares the available systems with respect to the type of applications they are suited for.

 |Stallo||P S L||32/128||16/20|

-P means the resource supports parallel jobs, S means the system supports serial jobs, and L means that large I/O jobs are supported.
+A means the resource supports GPU-accelerated jobs, P means the resource supports parallel jobs, S means the system supports serial jobs, and L means that large I/O jobs are supported.
 The Memory column specifies physical node memory in Gigabytes (GiB).
-Abel and Stallo provides a few large memory nodes.
+Abel, Saga and Stallo provide a few large memory nodes.
 The Cores column is the number of physical cores in each node.

 The resource allocation committee (RFK) manages a part of the total cores on the resources for national allocations.
-The national share is 8723 cores on Abel, 13796 cores on Stallo, and approximately 31600 cores on Fram.
+The national share is 8723 cores on Abel, 9824 cores on Saga, 13796 cores on Stallo, and approximately 31600 cores on Fram.

 The following considerations should be kept in mind when selecting a system to execute applications:

 Abel, Saga and Stallo are throughput systems.
 These systems can be used for sequential (single-threaded) as well as parallel applications.

 Fram is a system for large scale parallel (distributed-memory) applications.
 Applications that use less than 128 cores (4 nodes) for production are discouraged.
 Requests for access to execute applications that use fewer cores are often rejected or moved to other systems.